Bowes Reed

 Bowes Reed (November 1740 – July 20, 1794) was a Revolutionary officer, politician, and public servant from New Jersey.
 He was the brother of Joseph Reed, a member of the Continental Congress and President of the Supreme Executive Council of Pennsylvania (equivalent to Governor).

 Early life and career

-Reed was born in 1740 in Trenton, New Jersey (then part of Hunterdon County) to Andrew Reed, a shopkeeper and merchant, and Theodosia Bowes.
-In 1767 he was appointed surrogate of Hunterdon County, and he later resided in Burlington.
-In 1773 he was licensed as an attorney-at-law, but he never became a counsellor.
+Reed was born in November 1740 in Trenton, New Jersey (then part of Hunterdon County) to Andrew Reed, a shopkeeper and merchant, and Theodosia Bowes.
+In 1767, he was appointed surrogate of Hunterdon County, and he later resided in Burlington.
+In 1773, he was licensed as an attorney-at-law, but he never became a counsellor.